yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 StoreEvents.OnMarketItemsRefreshFinished += onMarketItemsRefreshFinished;

 public void onMarketItemsRefreshFinished(List<MarketItem> items) {
-    // items is the list of Market items that was fetched from the Market
+    // items - the list of Market items that was fetched from the Market

     // ... your game specific implementation here ...
 }